Lummetry/DS105/README.md

  - 2nd Research paper (optional research highlight pres.): 15%

 ## Repo structure
- - root all the slides
+ - `"root"` all the slides
- - `MandatoryPapers` all the available papers to chose from for mandatory research presentation
+ - `mandatory_papers` all the available papers to chose from for mandatory research presentation
- - `Scripts` scripts/notebooks from each interactive lecture
+ - `scripts` scripts/notebooks from each interactive lecture
+ - `resources` important materials such as linear algebra, stats, etc
+ - `data` folder with toy and maybe-not-so-toy datasets